ritakenji/rita-quizapp/README.md

 </div>
 </br>

-It consists of 3 main pages:
+It consists of 4 pages:

 - 🏠 **Home page**: Here, the user will have access to view all questions available on the platform.
   - Each card will have a question and upon clicking the button, the user unveils the correct answer.
 It is also possible to hide the answer once reveiled.